 Sound like a good deal?

-It is, and it’s how the most successful sponsor-driven publishers we know are generating revenue.
+It is, and it’s how some of the most successful sponsor-driven publishers we know generate revenue.
 This little-known SEA advertising revenue model is not leveraged often enough.

 Below are seven items that the most desirable SEA ad packages include: